A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Introduction

 For Q-learning with on-policy sampling, existing results are far more limited and rely on strong assumptions about the set of all policies or all learning policies encountered along the algorithm’s trajectory.
-In particular, the analysis in \cite{chandak2022concentration} can, in principle, be extended to this setting, but it requires irreducibility under all policies, and the resulting bounds (i) hold only for sufficiently large $k$ (e.g., $k \geq N$ for some $N$), (ii) depend on a random quantity $Q_N$, and (iii) involve implicit problem-dependent constants.
+In particular, the analysis in \cite{chandak2022concentration} can, in principle, be extended to this setting, but it requires the existence of a uniform lower bound on the stationary distribution over states for all policy-induced Markov chains, and the resulting bounds (i) hold only for sufficiently large $k$ (e.g., $k \geq N$ for some $N$), (ii) depend on a random quantity $Q_N$, and (iii) involve implicit problem-dependent constants.
 More recently, \cite{liu2025linear} studied on-policy Q-learning with linear function approximation, with the tabular case as a special instance.
 However, their analysis assumes that every policy induces a uniformly ergodic Markov chain whose mixing rate is uniformly bounded away from $1$ and whose stationary distribution is uniformly bounded away from $0$.
 Moreover, the problem-dependent constants are implicit, and as a result, the bound cannot quantitatively capture the exploration–exploitation trade-off in on-policy Q-learning.
 A related but distinct line of research studies online (and offline) Q-learning, primarily in the episodic setting, where performance is measured in terms of regret; see \cite{jin2018q,yang2021q} and references therein.
 Since the problem formulations (episodic vs.\ infinite-horizon) and performance criteria (regret vs.\ last-iterate convergence) differ fundamentally, the corresponding results and analytical techniques are not directly comparable.